Awesomepeeps/CHIM-Script/Documents/README.md

 ```shell
 pdflatex chim-xpt_presentation.tex
 ```
+Make sure that all files that are in the Images folder are in the same locations at the .tex file when compiling otherwise it will not compile

 ## Opening Document and Side Project

 Download the Side_Project_Electronics.odp and Enhancing_CHIM-XPT_Paper.odt and open them in LibreOffice